mpv-player/mpv/DOCS/contribute.md

 -------

-The main contact for mpv development is IRC, specifically #mpv and #mpv-devel on Freenode.
+The main contact for mpv development is IRC, specifically #mpv and #mpv-devel on Libera.chat.
 Github is used for code review and long term discussions.

 Sending patches